 - Once your potion has turned light yellow, add the squill bulb juice and mix well.

 - When your potion begins to pull away from the sides of the cauldron and it becomes difficult to stir, pour the Luck Goo onto a flat surface and knead well until the consistency becomes smooth.
 The goo will become easier to mix as it warms.

 - If the goo is too sticky, add more squill bulb juice (¼ T).

 If you want the adorable dash, pinch and smidgen measuring spoons, you'll find them here.
 I received them as a gift, and they are so much fun!

 To activate, knead the goo for ten minutes.

 Luck will last approximately one hour.

 Be sure to put a sign on your pantry to keep your guests from getting into Professor Snape's potion ingredients!

 Download Your Free Harry Potter Potions Printables

 Ready for your printables?
-Click the download link below to open the printable pdf file.
-You can print the file from there or save it to your computer to print later.
+Click one of the download links below to open the color or black and white printable pdf file.
+You can print the files from there or save them to your computer to print later.